Rufflets Environmental Policy

 Grounds and Gardens:

-Rufflets is fortunate in having extensive formal gardens, as well as a vegetable garden, wild garden and woodland, providing cover for a variety of birdlife.
+Rufflets is fortunate in having extensive formal gardens, as well as a vegetable garden, wild garden and woodland, providing cover for a variety of birdlife and other wildlife.

-The hotel employs one full time and one part-time gardener, who are tasked with providing produce for use in the kitchen (to a certain extent organic), as well as fresh flowers for the hotel.
+The hotel employs one full time and one part-time gardener, who are tasked with providing produce for use in the kitchen to serve in Seasons Restaurant as well as fresh flowers for the hotel.

 There is an established wildlife area, with woodland and streams, in which many different types of wildlife exist in a natural environment.
 Planting of native plants is used throughout, with a regular rotation of plant types.
 Nesting boxes are not used, as the woodland and hedgerows already provide natural nesting sites.